OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 $ dz> run app.package.attacksurface <package>
 ```

 Again, without drozer this would have required several steps.
 The module `app.package.attacksurface` lists activies, broadcast receivers, content providers and services that are exported, hence, they are public and can be accessed through other apps.
-Once we have identified our attack surface, we can interact with the IPC endpoints through drozer without having to write a separate standlone app as it would be required for certain tasks such as communicating with a content provider.
+Once we have identified our attack surface, we can interact with the IPC endpoints through drozer without having to write a separate standalone app as it would be required for certain tasks such as communicating with a content provider.

 For example, if the app has an exported Activity that leaks sensitive information we can invoke it with the Drozer module `app.activity.start`: